scala/docs.scala-lang/tutorials/tour/basics.md

 ## Trying Scala in the Browser

-You can run Scala in your browser by using [ScalaFiddle](https://scalafiddle.io).
+You can run Scala in your browser with [ScalaFiddle](https://scalafiddle.io).

 1. Go to https://scalafiddle.io.
-2. Copy and paste `println("Hello, world!")` to the left pane.
+2. Paste `println("Hello, world!")` in the left pane.
-3. Hit "Run" button and see it prints "Hello, world!" on the right pane.
+3. Hit "Run" button.
+Output appears in the right pane.

-It is a perfect way for anybody to experiment with a piece of Scala code anywhere, anytime!
+This is an easy, zero-setup way to experiment with pieces of Scala code.

 ## Expressions